rishi4758/omnipresent/README.md

 ```
 docker-compose up
 ```
-_Note:  It's advised to install docker if not please install dependencies and run the backend and frontend  seperately steps are given in readme.md inside backend and frontend folder._
+_Note:  It's advised to install docker if not please install dependencies and run the backend._

 Open [http://localhost:3000/getEmployeesData](http://localhost:3000/getEmployeesData) to view it in the browser.